VaibhavRamji/PROPEL-calc/notes.md

 - [ ] Make sure bootstrap radiobutton group is named correctly (e.g. id names)
 - [ ] Use my code as reference to add radiobutton groups as you see fit
 - [ ] Stop capitalizing text.
 Use normal English.
-- [ ] All buttons need to have some `border-radius` to make them smoot
+- [ ] All buttons need to have some `border-radius` to make them smooth
 - [ ] Make everything in html with some id